bismuth9914/Corporate-Layoff-Analysis/README.md

   - Buttons that toggle between the sum of people laid off and the average percentage of workforce laid off

 Next steps for this data exploration are as follows:
-2. Add a page to the PowerBI report that focuses on industries
+1. Add a page to the PowerBI report that focuses on industries
-3. Create a mobile device variant of the report
+2. Create a mobile device variant of the report
-4. Experiment with further normalizing the SQL data
+3. Experiment with further normalizing the SQL data
+4. Experiment with adding per capita layoff percentages for each country in the dataset